 Pharmacological treatment for sleep remains the popular option.
 A wide variety of pharmacological agents for sleep, both over-the-counter such as antihistamine and melatonin, and prescription, are available.
 Hypnotics are effective interventions but not without risks.
 There is potential for dependence or abuse, withdrawal syndrome, dose escalation, and rebound insomnia (Park, Matthews, Maytal, & Stern, 2007).
-Glass et al. (2005) found that in people using any sedative, adverse cognitive events were almost five times more common and adverse psychomotor events and reports of daytime fatigue were approximately three times more common compared to those on placebo.
+Glass et al. (2005) found that in people using any sedative, adverse cognitive events were 4.78 times more common, adverse psychomotor events were 2.61 times more common and reports of daytime fatigue were 3.82 times more common compared to those on placebo.
 In another study, subjects who were dissatisfied with their sleep were taking prescription and over-the-counter sleep aids, including alcohol, at least once a week (Daley et al., 2009).
 They continue to experience daytime impairment and problems initiating and maintaining sleep.
 They also had higher use of health-care services as compared to those who were "good sleepers".

 Cao et al. (2007) examined the potential for abuse of psychoactive drugs among older adults.
 They reviewed the prevalence, risks and protective factors, and screening and diagnosis of drug abuse in older adults.
 The misuse and abuse of prescription drugs with abuse potential is becoming more problematic.
-They stated that use of prescription drugs among all adults aged 50 years and above will rise to 2.7 million by the year 2020 due to factors that include medical exposure to prescription drugs with abuse potential.
-Benzodiazepine, used for treatment of sleep, was one of the two major classes of prescription drugs that were likely to be abused by older adults.
+They stated that nonmedical use of prescription drugs among all adults aged >50 years will increase to 2.7 million by the year 2020 due to factors that include medical exposure to prescription drugs with abuse potential.
+One of the two major classes of prescription drugs subject to abuse by older adults were the benzodiazepines for treatment of sleep.
 Prolonged periods of benzodiazepine use of greater than 4 months may be associated with development of dependency particularly in long acting benzodiazepines.

-Previous studies have demonstrated higher debilitating effect of long acting benzodiazepine on older adults as compared to short-acting benzodiazepine; however, studies also finding important negative effects of short-acting recent are benzodiazepine.
-Gray et al. (2006) wanted to determine whether the use of benzodiazepine is related with disability in mobility and activities of daily living (ADL) in older adults.
+Previous studies have demonstrated higher debilitating effect of long acting benzodiazepine on older adults as compared to short-acting benzodiazepine; however, recent studies are also finding important negative effects of short-acting benzodiazepine.
+Gray et al. (2006) wanted to determine whether benzodiazepine use is associated with disability in mobility and activities of daily living (ADL) in older adults.
 They collected data from 14,456 participants from East Boston, Massachusetts, rural Iowa, New Haven, Connecticut, and Durham, North Carolina.
 The participants had no disability at baseline.
 The association between benzodiazepine use and incident mobility and Activities of Daily Living (ADL) disability was examined over a 6-year follow-up.
 Result showed a 23% increased risk for mobility disability after adjusting for health conditions, behaviors, and characteristics.
 This supports previous studies that found an association between benzodiazepine and decline in physical performance measures such as balance and walking speed.
 The increased risk for incident mobility disability was found for short and long-acting agents.
 In addition, risk for ADL disability was highest for those using short acting agents.